Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 # The HT Authentication Exchange

-The mechanism consists of a simple exchange of exactly two messages between the initiator and responder.
+The mechanism consists of a simple exchange of precisely two messages between the initiator and responder.

 The following syntax specifications use the Augmented Backus-Naur form (ABNF) notation as specified in [@!RFC5234].

 ## Initiator First Message

 The HT mechanism starts with the initiator-msg, send by the initiator to the responder.
-The follwing lists the ABNF grammar for the initiator-msg:
+The following lists the ABNF grammar for the initiator-msg:

 ~~~
 initiator-msg = authcid NUL initiator-hashed-token